andrelandgraf/andrelandgraf/contents/articles/2022-05-29_remix-markdown-setup-with-syntax-highlighting.md

 Now it gets a bit tricky but bear with me!

-Markdown is transformed to HTML through the [unified](https://github.com/unifiedjs/unified) interface. unified provides an abstract interface for parsing syntax trees.
-First, we use [remark](https://github.com/remarkjs/remark) to parse the Markdown into an abstract representation (using unified), then we use [rehype](https://github.com/rehypejs/rehype) to transform the abstract representation into HTML.
+The easiest way to transform Markdown to HTML in React is using [react-markdown](https://github.com/remarkjs/react-markdown).
+Unfortunately, react-markdown switched [to only support ESM](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) and Remix currently runs as a CommonJS module.
+Using an older version of react-markdown is also not an option as they only support async rendering.
+We want to make sure to render the HTML content right on the server without the need to use `useEffect` or multiple renders.

-Do we have to do all of this by ourselves?
-Usually you can use [react-markdown](https://github.com/remarkjs/react-markdown) to abstract away the complexity.
-However, react-markdown recently switched [to only support ESM](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
-Unfortunately, Remix does currently run as a CommonJS module.
-You can find a workaround to this problem [in the Remix docs](https://remix.run/docs/en/v1/pages/gotchas#importing-esm-packages).
+**Note:** You can use ESM in Remix by using the workaround documented [in the Remix docs](https://remix.run/docs/en/v1/pages/gotchas#importing-esm-packages).

 My own solution utilizes older versions of remark and rehype that still support CommonJS.
-I am not using an older version of react-markdown as those only support async rendering.
-We want to make sure to render the HTML content right on the server without the need to use `useEffect` or multiple renders.
-I further use rehype-react to map the HTML to custom React components.
+I basically reimplemented react-markdown to make it work with CommonJS and expose a hook that renders the HTML in a synchronized manner.

 So let's install the following packages in their correct versions: